 Giving human traits to animals and inanimate objects like puppets has amused and entertained us since a mother first told her child a bedtime story.
 Just ask any pet owner if their canine or feline family members contribute to the household dynamic in interesting and memorable ways.
 I know ours do.

 I think most people have a fascination with animals that goes beyond a simple academic interest.
 We relate to animals directly and honestly without pretension or emotional baggage.
-We project our thoughts and feelings onto them.
-When we give them human traits we are really speaking through them.
-They can become our alter egos.
+We project our thoughts and feelings onto them and when we give them human traits we are really speaking through them; they become our alter egos.

-It’s no surprise then that animals find themselves featured in many children’s stories, family focussed advertising campaigns and product identity systems.
-In these images here I have given voices and expression to our animal friends in all of these groups.
-Certain species have innate features that lend themselves to various roles.
-A lion is often thought to be fearless and mighty.
-They may be the opposite as in the “Wizard’s Cowardly Lion”.
-A coyote is sometimes sly and devious or again they may be the inverse as in Looney Tunes’ hapless “Wily Coyote”.
-It’s an exciting challenge to play on a creature’s natural form and come up with a new, unique character.
+It’s no surprise then that animals find themselves featured in many children’s stories, family focused advertising campaigns and product identity systems.
+As you can see by these images I have given voices and expression to our animal friends in all of these categories.
+Certain species embody innate characteristics that lend themselves to various storylines.
+A lion will may fearless or they may be the opposite as in the “Wizard’s Cowardly Lion”.
+A coyote may be sly and devious or again the inverse as in Looney Tunes’ hapless “Wily Coyote”.